chriskdon/FlockProto/ProjectManagement/TODO/BackendAPI.md

  - Send peck to friend
      - Params: userhash, friend UserID
      - Returns: True if the peck was successfully sent.
+     -
+*Notifications*

+ - Get Notifications
+     - Params: userhash
+     - Returns: peck and friend request data in json object
+ - Delete Notification (may not be used in Flock alpha)
+     - Params: userhash, notification id
+     - Returns: True on successful deletion
+ - Delete All Notifications
+     - Params: userhash
+     - Returns: True on successful deletion

 *Location*